All links go directly to official Louisville, Mississippi government websites.

 About Louisville, Mississippi

 Economically, Louisville has a diverse base, with a significant presence in the manufacturing sector.
-Notably, the city is home to the Louisville Furniture Company, which has been a staple of the local economy for decades.
+The city is home to the Louisville Furniture Company, which has been a staple of the local economy for decades.
 Historically, Louisville played a role in the Civil War, serving as a strategic location due to its railroads.
 The city continues to celebrate its heritage with annual events such as the Louisville Arts and Crafts Festival, which showcases local artisans and attracts visitors from surrounding areas.

 Jail & Inmate Records